wATso979N/RAHJmXlzY/OS9pX/CW5hV/XDNf/online-assessment_pockGL_1743050390.txt.md

 [//]: # (**Note for JP Morgan**: you'll be told that there would be some coding questions, some video and some "behavioural" questions.
 The "behavioural" ones are just survey-like questions and not something to be bothered with.
 Now, for the coding questions.
 You'll be given &#40;usually&#41; a LeetCode easy and a LeetCode Medium.
 Immediately after completing each question, you'll be asked to respond on video, how you solved the problem and what you'd do given more time &#40;basically explaining your thought process&#41;.
 This is the "video" portion of the test - there aren't any "traditional" video questions to answer. )

-It should be noted that the above covers only algorithmic-style questions; in rare cases you may be given a more specialised form of the test (such as a front-end variant).
+It should be noted that the above covers only algorithmic-style test (such as a front-end variant).
 Those kinds of tests are out of scope for this guide.